karmab/kcli-ztp/docs/index.rst

    Waiting 5 seconds to grab ip... lab-installer deployed on local

-This will deploy 3 empty masters to emulate baremetal along with a Centos8stream installer vm where the lab will be run.
+This will deploy 3 empty ctlplanes to emulate baremetal along with a Centos8stream installer vm where the lab will be run.

 -  Check the created vms